 Drones are the foremost widely used emerging construction technology.
 They can conduct site surveys more quickly and accurately than a crew on the bottom and are cheaper than aerial imaging.
 Their high-resolution cameras and therefore the data collected can create interactive 3D or topographical maps and models and take volume measurements.

-Another advantage of using drones is that the ability to examine hard to succeed in places like bridges or around tall buildings and to try to to it safely.
+Another advantage of using drones is that the ability to examine hard to succeed in places like bridges or around tall buildings and to try to do it safely.
 You can also use them to watch the progress on the employment site and see how people are working.

-Many construction sites are already heavily hooked into the utilization of drones.
+Many construction sites are already heavily hooked on the utilization of drones.
 These drones are very beneficial in that they save a lot of time.
 For instance, surveyors can survey an entire site in just a few minutes, whereas it’d take several weeks or months in the past.
 This will also save construction companies tons of cash.
-As drone technology continues rapidly developing in its accuracy and precision of its readings, even less human involvement is going to be necessary.
+As drone technology continues rapidly developing in the accuracy and precision of its readings, even less human involvement is going to be necessary.

 3D printing as a construction technology has the potential to vary material sourcing.
 Form prefabrication materials for a Building to printing the whole structure on-site, ready to be used immediately.
 This can allow companies to get materials faster and streamline the process by removing extra steps in the middle.